 A stallion from Canada by the name of Tom Hal was perhaps the most influential horse for this breed.

-The Missouri Fox Trotting Horse Breed Association (MFTHBA) was founded in Ava, Missouri, in 1948.
+The Missouri Fox Trotting Horse Breed Association (MFTHBA) began in Ava, Missouri, in 1948.
 The first of its kind, the MFTHBA still operates today.
 It is the largest horse association for Fox Trotters, having registered roughly 100,000 horses in its history.

 To this day, Ava, Missouri, is still the place to be for all things Fox Trotter, whether it be breed shows, celebrations, or casual meet-and-greets.
 If you’re ever around, be sure to check out the Missouri Fox Trotter showground site just north of Ava, Missouri.
 Whether or not you ride, there’s almost always an equestrian around who’d love to talk horse breeds, swap show stories, or provide you with information about the Fox Trotter community.